EdvardM/railsgirls-ruby/basics.md

 We now learned of the last part, repetition.
 We had two kinds of loops:

 1. `each` we can use with any collection, not needing to know how many items there are
-2. `while` that allows repeating things by checking first
+2. `while` that allows repeating things by checking a condition first before each pass

 Technically you could do any looping with `while`, but `each` is more convenient and less verbose when you have a collection to process.